alexwithstars/neuroevolution/README.md

 4. Open the browser and go to the url that vite provides

 ### Usage
-- Key `s` toggles the training mode
+- `Start/Stop` toggles the training mode
-- Key `a` toggles the rendering mode
+- `Simulate` toggles the rendering mode
 - Both modes can't be active at the same time
-- The `Renderer` class can be instantiated with a `Game` object and a `HTMLCanvasElement`, without an agent and it will render the game with controls for the user (Arrow keys for the bot movement).
+- The `Renderer` class can be instantiated with a `Game` object, without an agent and it will render the game with controls for the user (Arrow keys for the bot movement).

 ## Note
 For now the project is not complete, and there are a lot of things to do, such as adding a better UI, and maybe a better game.
 But I hope you enjoy it anyway!